-The apprentice, the employer and the training provider must sign this form to confirm that they understand and agree to the following: The apprentice has completed the required on-programme elements of the apprenticeship and is ready for end-point assessment with EUIAS 2.
-The apprentice will only submit th The apprentice will only submit their own work as part of end-point assessment 3.
-All parties agree that end-point as assurance purposes 4.
-The apprentice has been on-prog ramme for a minimum duration of 365 c days 5.
-The apprentice has achieved the mathematics and English requirements as detailed in this document The apprentice, if successful, gives permission for EUIAS to request the apprenticeship certificate from the ESFA who issue the certificate on behalf of the Secretary of State 7.
-The apprentice has been directed to the EUIAS Appeals Policy and Com plaints Policy 8.
-The employer/training provider has given the EUIAS at least three months' notice of requesting this EPA for this apprentice 9.
-If the Gateway Eligibility Report is not completed in full, meeting all requirements, and submitted to EUIAS, the end-point assessment cannot take place Signed on behalf of the employer (print name): Signature: Date: Signed on behalf of the training provider (print name): Signature: Date: Apprentice's name (print): Signature: Date:
+The apprentice, the employer and the training provider must sign this form to confirm that they understand and agree to the following:

+- 1. The apprentice has completed the required on-programme elements of the apprenticeship and is ready for end-point assessment with EUIAS - 2.
+The apprentice will only submit their own work as part of end-point assessment - 3.
+All parties agree that end-point assessment evidence may be recorded and stored by EUIAS for quality assurance purposes - 4.
+The apprentice has been on-programme for a minimum duration of 365 days - 5.
+The apprentice has achieved the mathematics and English requirements as detailed in this document - 6.
+The apprentice, if successful, gives permission for EUIAS to request the apprenticeship certificate from the ESFA who issue the certificate on behalf of the Secretary of State - 7.
+The apprentice has been directed to the EUIAS Appeals Policy and Complaints Policy - 8.
+The employer/training provider has given the EUIAS at least three months' notice of requesting this EPA for this apprentice - 9.
+If the Gateway Eligibility Report is not completed in full, meeting all requirements, and submitted to EUIAS, the end-point assessment cannot take place

+Signed on behalf of the employer (print name): Signature: Date: Signed on behalf of the training provider (print name): Signature: Date: Apprentice's name (print): Signature: Date: